 Temporary parking permits must be obtained when an unregistered, substitute vehicle is being parked on campus.
 A temporary permit may be obtained at the Visitor and Parking Information Center or at the Parking and Transportation Services Office during business hours.
-Temporary permits are issued at no charge and may be issued for a period of 2 weeks.
+Temporary permits are issued at no charge and may be issued for a period of 1 week.
 A maximum of six (6) temporary permits may be issued to a university constituent in a single semester.
 Failure to obtain a temporary permit will result in a citation for registration violation.
-A temporary permit shall be displayed on the vehicle rearview mirror facing forward.
+A temporary permit shall be displayed on the vehicle rear view mirror facing forward.
 A temporary permit is issued to a specific vehicle and is not transferable.
 Since hang tag permits are transferable from vehicle to vehicle, holders of hang tag permits may be issued a temporary permit for one day only as one-time courtesy.

 Parking Safety Tips

 - Always lock your vehicle.

 - Lock valuables in the trunk; don’t leave them in plain view in your vehicle.